The quick answer to how much light do chickens need to lay eggs is 14hrs of light per day.

-For October 6th in Ohio, we will be at eleven and a half hours of daylight each day.
+For October 6th in Ohio, we will be at eleven and a half hours of daylight.
 Then above that, it shows the times for sunrise and sunset.

 There is no need to leave a light on 24hrs a day.
 That will be a waste of energy and light bulbs.

 What I like to do is do the math from the day that we get the lowest amount of daylight which is about 9hrs of light.
 Put the lamp on a timer to be on for that extra 5-6 hours to hit that 14-16 hours of light.

 It just makes it less complicated than having to go out and adjust the light every few weeks to make sure you are still getting eggs.

 The only time I will use a heat lamp bulb in the coop is when the temperatures get to 10 degrees or less and high wind chill when the chickens have a good chance of getting frostbite on their combs.

 Supplies To Add Light To Your Coop To Keep Your Chickens Laying Eggs